Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 I mean, that's what they've done to us.

-Like this is this is why Reed and I, I think agreed that Trump's presidency was kind of a disaster during the the lockdowns, because he pacified the tiger.
+This is why Reed and I, I think, agreed that Trump's presidency was kind of a disaster during the lockdowns because he pacified the tiger.

-Imagine they they would have been like, uh fuck you, bitch.
+Imagine they would have been like, oh, fuck you, bitch.

-So yeah, he thought he was gonna he thought he was gonna have four more years to fix it and he didn't take any risks during the election.
+So he thought he was going to have four more years to fix it and he didn't take any risks during the election.

-I think I think he should have been taking a lot more risks and and been a lot more principled in the way you absolutely right.
+I think I think he should have been taking a lot more risks and been a lot more principled in the way he was.

-And like you saw the keep America great logo go away, it went back to make America great again.
+And like you saw the Keep America Great logo go away and went back to make America great again.

-Should he just should he have just sent in the National Guard to quell these um these uh uh protests at these major cities?
+So did he have just sent in the National Guard to quell these protests at these major cities?

-I don't think this should even get to that point if it if it weren't for the lockdown.
+I don't think this should even get to that point if it weren't for the lockdown.

 So I think that that was his by far.